phortx/sunxi-gpio-gem/README.md

 SunxiGPIO::Pin.close
 ```

+### Watch
-### Watches the pin going to status in parameter and executes the block.
+Watches the pin going to status in parameter and executes the block.
-### block will only be triggered with a status change is seen.
+Block will only be triggered with a status change is seen.

 ```ruby
 require 'sunxi_gpio/pin'